-If you want to climb Kilimanjaro, you should know that Kili is 5 895 meters high.
+When you are climbing Kilimanjaro you will make it to a point at a height of 5.895 meters altitude above sea-level.
 It has been the tough guy for the last 3 million years.
 For the last 130 years, the mountain has been making the lives of climbers extremely difficult, but so worthwhile.
 With the right preparations and having the right questions answered you can make it to the highest summit on the African continent.
+Mount Kilimanjaro is one of the Seven Summits and although it is considered to be one of the easier ones, climbing it is by no means a walk in the park.
 Are you ready to climb Kilimanjaro?
 This is all you need to know.

 How Long Does it Take To Climb Kilimanjaro?